|

 HOME...

-A UNIQUE ETHOS » LAIBACH PRINCIPLES
+A UNIQUE ETHOS » LAIBACH PRINCIPLES AND ETHICAL

-you Luxury with a Clear Conscience.
+Unique Principles of Luxury with a Clear Conscience.

-Laibach's principles,
+Kerstin Laibach's

-which you will find in detail below,
+which you will find in her pledge below,

 are always being fine-tuned to harmonise with the betterment of